raihanromi/raihanromi/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer with MERN stack, Python, and PHP/Laravel expertise.

 ### I’m currently working on
-- Building web applications using Laravel and MERN
+- Building web applications using FastApi and AI/ML model
 - Exploring advanced PHP concepts and Laravel framework

 ### I’m looking to collaborate on